river-wind/CarnNDTerm2Project2/README.md

 ### Bonus problem: Run Away Car

 I attempted to use the existing UKF against the run-away problem as well.
 This problem is included in the Simulator as an optional problem, requiring a different starting code set.
-I downloaded the started code from Github, and replaced the provided ukf.cpp and ukf.h files with the ukf.cpp, ukf.h, tools.cpp, and tools.h files from this project.
-The code worked as a drop-in replacement, and after building the Run-Away Car code and running it against the simulator, I saw good object tracking, and the chase car cut the circle to track down the run away vehicle.
+I downloaded the starting code from Github, and replaced the provided ukf.cpp and ukf.h files with the ukf.cpp, ukf.h, tools.cpp, and tools.h files from this project.
+The code worked as a drop-in replacement, and after building the Run-Away Car code and running it against the simulator, I saw good object tracking, with the chase car cutting the circle to track down the run away vehicle.
 <img src="T2P2_RunAwayCar2.png" width="480" alt="Run Away Car 1"/>

 However, after the chase car got close to the target vehicle, it fell in behind and simply followed, not going fast enough to catch up before the available 30 second time limit ran out.
 The UKF tracking of the target vehicle seems spot on, but it was driving to where the car *was now*, rather than driving towards where the car *would be* a second in the future.

 <img src="T2P2_RunAwayCar.png" width="480" alt="Run Away Car 2"/>

 The chase car did manage to get close, overlapping with the target vehicle, but without either more speed or a projected target location ahead of the vehicle we're trying to catch (thus cutting the angle of the circle and taking a shorting route), it is unlikely it would ever catch up.
-I did attempt to adjust the initial starting parameters to see if they would impact the result, but they did not appear to.
+I did attempt to adjust the initial starting parameters of the UKF to see if they would impact the result, but they did not appear to.
 The tracking of the car was accurate enough with the initial UKF code; the chase car dutifully follows the target without apparent issue.
 Looking at the main.cpp code, the heading_difference and distance_difference variablees appear to be key to controlling the chase car, called "hunter".

 <img src="T2P2_RunAwayCar3.png" width="480" alt="Run Away Car 3"/>